Skip to content

 Use this tab when the selected span represents a GenAI or LLM operation.
 It surfaces the associated AI chat context directly in the trace investigation flow, so you can troubleshoot AI behavior without leaving the drilldown.

-The AI Session tab displays the chat from the trace and highlights the specific span each time.
-It surfaces important metadata fields, evaluation scores (Detect Evals), and tool calls — all within the context of the trace.
-This allows engineers to debug AI behavior in the same place as their backend traces, without switching tools or losing context.
+The AI Session tab opens the same span drilldown view you see when you select a span in AI Explorer — including the chat, activated policies, metadata, evaluation scores, and tool calls.
+This lets engineers debug AI behavior in the same place as their backend traces, without switching tools or losing context.

 AI Session tab